Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/hubspot.md

 ## Confirm that Amplitude receives events

-The HubSpot source has a sync component, which means Amplitude makes requests to the HubSpot API on your behalf at a 1-hour interval to pull the latest HubSpot data in batches.
+Amplitude makes requests to the HubSpot API on your behalf at a 1-hour interval to pull the latest HubSpot data in batches.
 You can verify this by going through the following steps:

 1. In Amplitude, navigate to the Sources page and click **HubSpot**.
 2. Navigate to the Ingestion Jobs tab to see the data history being imported from HubSpot.